ZhouHansen/rechyons/README.md

 Actually we bear this disadvantage for [several years](https://community.risingstack.com/repatch-the-simplified-redux/), and the situation seems to be getting worse.

-Let me give you an example, I want to add a like feature ❤ on the image people post in a social app like twitter:

 ### Verbose nightmare

+Let me give you an example, I want to add a like feature ❤ on the image people post in a social app like twitter.
+If you have the same nightmare, just omit this part~

 ```js
 export default {